1742072653/top_universities/README.md

 ## Usage

-Type the below and follow prompts
+Type the below and follow prompts:

     $ top-universities

 ## Development